MicrosoftDocs/SupportArticles-docs/support/windows-server/backup-and-storage/support-policy-4k-sector-hard-drives.md

     The below list summarizes the new features delivered as part of Windows 8 and Windows Server 2012 to help improve customer experience with large sector disks.
 For more detailed description for each item, see [Advanced format (4K) disk compatibility update](/windows/win32/w8cookbook/advanced-format--4k--disk-compatibility-update).

-  - Builds upon the Windows 7 SP1 support for 4K disks with emulation (512e), and provides full inbox support for disks with 4K sector size without emulation (4K Native).
+  - Builds upon the Windows 7 SP1 support for 4K disks with emulation (512e).
+And provides full inbox support for disks with 4K sector size without emulation (4K Native).
 Some supported apps and scenarios include:

     - Ability to install Windows to and boot from a 4K sector disk without emulation (4K Native Disk)
     - New VHDx file format